 Who wanted to be a leader anyway?
-I asked myself this many times as I was going through this rigorous and challenging program.
+I asked myself this many times as I was going through this rigorous program.

 Too much work.

-However, a year after graduating, and after a second year as an assistant to the leaders of another CTI leadership cohort, I understood that I needed to share these lessons about taking responsibility for our life and its impact.
+However, a year after graduating, and after a second year on the leadership team as an assistant to the facilitators of another CTI leadership cohort, I understood that I needed to share these lessons about taking responsibility for our life and its impact.